 To scale a community, build lots of special, one-of-a-kind places for a few people at a time, and then work with the most active members to build fast interconnects between them.
 Working this way, I think we can build world-class powerhouse communities that hold on to the magic that brought those first few people together in the beginning, and deliver that same magic to the rest of the world.

-If you enjoyed this piece, you might also enjoy my previous post, The courtyard and the public radio.
+If you enjoyed this piece, you might also enjoy my next post, Build tools around workflows, not workflows around tools.

 I share new posts like this on my newsletter.
 If you liked this post, you should consider joining the list.